User Profile

 A little boy walking in the forest meets a big lovable bear that takes him …

 One of the books I can recite cover to cover from memory, and I'm not even mad about it.
-The language is delightful and funny, the illustrations are charming and just a little surreal, the story is about how picking berries is the best adventure.
+The language is delightful and funny, the illustrations are charming and just the right amount of surreal, the story is about how picking berries is the best adventure.

-KID VERDICT: One of his very favorites, for literal years.
+KID VERDICT (2y-4y): One of his very favorites, for literal years.
 He's mostly grown out of it but we still read it occasionally.
+There's a pure and simple joy to it that he feels as much as I do.

 Rafa and the Wrong Legs